 Tom Yum Goong is often served in a large bowl and has many types depending on your interest.
 My Favorite Thai is Tom Yum Nam sai with clear broth but you can try Tom Yum Nam Khon with cream and coconut milk, Tom Yum Kung served with prawns and most famous with travelers, Tom Yum Po Taek for seafood, and many other variants such as Tom Yum Kha Mu (cooked with pork leg), Tom Yum Kai (a chicken version), Tom Yum Kung Maphrao (made with meat of young coconut and a dash of coconut milk).
 Get to Tom Yum Goong Banglamphu, a street food stall just two blocks from Khao San road, for your first Tom Yum, but don’t forget that the lemongrass and lime leaves are just for flavor, not for eating.

 Named as the most popular of the Thai curries, Panang or called Phanaeng in Thailand has a slightly sweet and salty taste.
-The curry paste is a combination of galangal, lemongrass, chilli pepper, garlic, cumin seed, kaffir lime, shrimp paste, fish sauce and palm sugar which give the food its own distinctive flavor as soon as it touches your tongue.
+This Red Curry Paste is a combination of galangal, lemongrass, chilli pepper, garlic, cumin seed, kaffir lime, shrimp paste, fish sauce and palm sugar which give the food its own distinctive flavor as soon as it touches your tongue.
 Panang curry is served with meat cut into thin strips such as beef (Beef Phanaeng) or chicken (Panang Gai).
 If you are a vegetarian, you can order Panang curry with vegetable and tofu for a healthier diet.

 Another name I highly recommend here is Pad Thai, it is unlike anything I’ve ever eaten before.
 The vendor will ask you to choose between thin or wide noodle before dropping it to a hot pan to stir-fried with onion, peanuts, shrimp, garlic, and fish sauce.
 When the food is almost done, a scrambled egg will be mixed into the noodles to stick them together and bring the delicious and fatty taste.
 Pad Thai is somewhat of sour and sweet flavor, you can always adjust the taste you like by squeezing more lime or adding more sugar.
 Now, enjoy!